 2011–Ultimate Canada Hall of Fame–Ultimate Canada.

 2015–The International Olympic Committee (IOC) granted full recognition to the World Flying Disc Federation.

 - Early freestyle throwing techniques and some new throws that could be used in ultimate Rowan McDonnell’s 80 Ways to Throw a Frisbee.

 - Ultimate Players Organizations and media sources: USA Ultimate | Ultimate Canada | WFDF | FrisbeeGuru | Ultimate Rob

 Freestyle Frisbee History

 Guts Frisbee History

-History of Disc Sports in Canada
+Home page: The History of Frisbee and Disc Sports

-Note: This information was referenced and time-lined from disc sport historical and biographical articles including U.S. and Canadian Disc Sports Hall of Fame inductions, Disc Sports Player Federations and other historical resources.
-This article was researched, written and compiled by Frisbee and disc sports historians.
+Note: This information was referenced and time-lined from disc sport historical and biographical articles including U.S. and Canadian Disc Sports Hall of Fame inductions, Disc Sports Player Federations, and other historical resources.
+This article was researched, written, and compiled by Frisbee and disc sports historians.
 The history in this document may change as events and people are added.
-Linking or reproducing in whole or part is permitted.
-For more information contact: email@example.com
+Linking or reproduction in whole or part with properly linked crediting is permitted (discsportshistory.com).
+For more information, contact: firstname.lastname@example.org

-© 2018 Disc Sports History.
+© 2023 Disc Sports History.
 All rights reserved.